 - As a dog expert witness, I have worked with many police forces throughout the country such as West Midlands, West Mercia, Gloucestershire, City of London, Thames Valley, Essex, Avon and Somerset, South Wales, Dyfed Powys, West Yorkshire, Surrey, Metropolitan, Greater Manchester, Merseyside, Derbyshire, Devon & Cornwall, Lancashire.
 PSNI - Northern Ireland, Northumbria, Cambridgeshire and Hertfordshire.

 - I have a Master’s degree in dog behaviour from Middlesex University (Professional Practice in Canine Behaviour and Psychology).

 - I undertake ongoing training courses to ensure I remain up-to-date with current dog legislation.

 - I am a full member of the CFBA, The UK’s leading dog behaviour association.

-- I have a sales background in compiling and delivering professional presentations under pressure.
-I am confident when speaking in a formal environment and most importantly I have a passion for what I do and supporting people and their dogs through the legal process with care remains very important to me.
+- I have a professional working background in compiling and delivering professional presentations under pressure.
+I am confident when speaking in a formal environment and most importantly, I have a passion for what I do and supporting people and their dogs through the legal process with care remains very important to me.

-- When dealing directly with private clients, I am fully aware that you, the owner, will be experiencing high levels of stress and anxiety when your dog has bitten a person, alleged to have bitten a person, or worse still, your dog has been removed from you as a result of the incident or it being suspected of being a banned breed and placed into police custody.
+- When dealing directly with private clients, I am fully aware that you, the owner, will be experiencing high levels of stress and anxiety when your dog has bitten a person, alleged to have bitten a person, or worse still, your dog has been removed from you as a result of the incident, or it is suspected of being a banned breed and taken into police custody.
 Having dealt with such situations many times previously, I will be able to calmly guide you through the various steps needed for the best possible outcome.